ShawnDriscoll/PyTravCalc/README.rst

 .. figure:: images/pytravcalc_manual_cover_art.png

-**TravCalc 3.1.0b** is a Windows program for calculating die rolls for Mongoose Traveller 2nd Edition.
+**PyTravCalc 3.1.0b** is a Windows program for calculating die rolls for Mongoose Traveller 2nd Edition.

 Notes
 -----

-**TravCalc 3.1.0b** has been tested already on Windows XP/7/10.
+**PyTravCalc 3.1.0b** is being tested on Windows 10.

 New in this release is that it's compatible with Python 3.9 and PyQt5.